nishlumi/microstudio-library-gameui/reference.md

 * In the update function, pass the direction information returned from `KeyManager.update` to `UIGridMap.uiOperationCheck` for judgment.
 * Call `UIGridMap.update` after `UIGridMap.uiOperationCheck`.

-#### Fine Control:
+#### Fine control:
 In the example above, you cannot move the cursor from `chk` to `btn_scrdown`.
 To control cursor movement between specific UI elements, do the following.

-Set the target UI element's name or the element itself to the properties of each direction of `roundui` inherited from `GameUI`.
+Set the name of the target UI element or the element itself to the properties of each direction of `roundui` inherited from `GameUI`.
 You can specify the direction and the destination UI with the `setDirectRound` method.

 ```
 chk.setDirectRound("right",btn_scrdown)